NivethaRajamani/vin-summary-generator/README.md

 # vin-summary-generator

-## VIN Risk Analyzer

 A RESTful API service for analyzing Vehicle Identification Numbers (VINs) and assessing market risk using intelligent algorithms and AI-powered natural language generation.

 ## Overview

-The VIN Risk Analyzer processes vehicle data from CSV files and provides comprehensive risk assessments based on multiple market factors.
+The VIN Summary Generator processes vehicle data from CSV files and provides comprehensive risk assessments based on multiple market factors.
 The system uses a weighted scoring algorithm combined with Anthropic Claude 4.0 Sonnet for generating human-readable summaries and detailed reasoning.

 ## Key Features